pact-foundation/pact-jvm/provider/junit5/README.md

 You can also set the consumer versions selectors as raw JSON with the `pactbroker.consumerversionselectors.rawjson` JVM system property or environment variable.
 This will allow you to pass the selectors in from a CI build.

-*IMPORTANT NOTE!!!: JVM system properties needs to be set on the test JVM if your build is running with Gradle or Maven.*
+**IMPORTANT NOTE:** *JVM system properties needs to be set on the test JVM if your build is running with Gradle or Maven.*
 Just passing them in on the command line won't work, as they will not be available to the test JVM that is running your test.
 To set the properties, see [Maven Surefire Using System Properties](https://maven.apache.org/surefire/maven-surefire-plugin/examples/system-properties.html) and [Gradle Test docs](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:systemProperties).